 A locomotive is huge.
 It is usually somewhere around 17 feet high and 10 feet wide.

-Because of this a train appears to be traveling much slower than you think, and many drivers think they have enough time to beat the train to the crossing.
+Remember, it is virtually impossible to accurately judge the speed of a train when these combinations of illusions are present.
+In most situations a train appears to be traveling much slower than it is, which is why many drivers think they have enough time to beat a train to a crossing.

 Crossing in front of an oncoming train is extremely dangerous and many people have lost their lives as a result.